Basic Senior Dog Care Needs

+Start with Nutrition when it comes to senior dog care.
 You need to discuss with your vet the proper food to put your aging pet on.
 The reason is many conditions that develop as they grow old each dog is different.
 Please discuss with your vet any additional supplements your dog may need.
 Your dog may be overweight resulting in worsening arthritis.
 If your dog is underweight that may be caused by an underlying condition.
+You can read more about nutrition in our dog care section.

 Keep your pet comfortable.
 Aging can have different effects on every dog.
 If they are struggling with stairs, you may want to purchase a ramp.
 If you notice they are struggling to jump up on the bed or couch.
 Consider purchasing an orthopedic bed or stairs so they can get up where you want them to.
 Or simply just lye on a comfortable bed by your feet.